 - a.
 What is the opportunity cost of producing a unit of wheat in the United Kingdom?
 In the United States? - b.
 Which country has an absolute advantage in producing wheat?
 In producing cloth? - c.
 Which country has a comparative advantage in producing wheat?
-In producing cloth? - e.
+In producing cloth? - d.
 Which country should specialize in producing wheat?
 In producing cloth? - a.
-In the United Kingdom, the opportunity cost of one unit of wheat is 1/3 unit of cloth (producing one unit of wheat takes 2 hours, the time that would allow you to produce only 1/3 of a unit of cloth, in the United States, the opportunity cost of one unit of wheat is 1/5 unit of cloth (producing one unit of wheat takes 1 hour, the time that would allow you to produce only 1/5 unit of cloth). - b.
-The United States has an absolute advantage in both goods; it is able to produce both products in less time than the United Kingdom requires. - c.
+In the United Kingdom, the opportunity cost of one unit of wheat is 1/3 unit of cloth (producing one unit of wheat uses 2 labor hours, the amount of resource that would allow you to produce only 1/3 of a unit of cloth).
+In the United States, the opportunity cost of one unit of wheat is 1/5 unit of cloth (producing one unit of wheat uses 1 labor hour, the amount of resource that would allow you to produce only 1/5 unit of cloth). - b.
+The United States has an absolute advantage in both goods; it is able to produce both products with fewer resources than the United Kingdom requires. - c.
 The United States has a comparative advantage in wheat because it has the lowest opportunity cost of producing (one fifth cloth versus one third cloth for the United Kingdom), while the United Kingdom has the comparative advantage in cloth.
 (The opportunity cost of cloth in the United States is 5 wheat.
 The opportunity cost of cloth in the United Kingdom is 3 wheat.) - d.
 The United States should specialize in wheat, and the United Kingdom should specialize in cloth.
 The country with the lower opportunity cost of producing a good should specialize in producing that output. - 15.
 (Specialization) Provide some examples of specialized markets or retail outlets.
 What makes the Web so conducive to specialization?